 A student who wishes to withdraw must notify the Director, School of Nursing, of this intention.
-The official withdrawal date will be the date of notification
+The official withdrawal date will be the date of notification.

-If a student is absent for five consecutive school days, without calling off, a certified letter will be mailed to the student indicating that he/ she must contact the School of Nursing within one week of receipt in order to declare his/ her status in the program.
+If a student is absent for five consecutive school days, without calling off, a certified letter will be mailed to the student indicating that he/she must contact the School of Nursing within one week of receipt in order to declare his/her status in the program.
 If the student does not respond, within the time period indicated, he/she will be considered officially withdrawn.
-The withdrawal date will be the response deadline indicated in the certified letter.
+For financial aid purposes, the withdrawal date will be the last day of documented attendance.